aoles/ShinyDevCon-notes/README.md

 ## Building dashboards | *Nathan Stephens*

 An increasingly popular use of Shiny is in building dashboards, especially since the release of the [shinydashboard](https://github.com/rstudio/shinydashboard) package.
-[Read more](http://rstudio.github.io/shinydashboard/)
+[Project website](http://rstudio.github.io/shinydashboard/)

 ## Profiling | *Winston Chang*